robang74/HARDN-XDR/README.md

 sudo ./hardn.py
 ```
 ## Check lynis output
-The GUI Will show you the current system Lynis score
+The GUI Will show you the current system Lynis score (under development)

 ---
 ## Goals